 In September, 2010 TerraX conducted further surface work at Pettigrew Northeast as well as the other target areas at Sunbeam-Pettigrew.
-This has enabled us to more effectively position drill collars for drilling planned for January, when freeze-up will make them more readily accessible.
+This enabled us to more effectively position drill collars for drilling conducted in February, 2011.
 Mapping and additional sampling were conducted on the Pettigrew Northeast, Road, AL198 and Roy targets on the Sunbeam-Pettigrew property as well as the Blackfly and Blackfly NE targets on the Blackfly property.

 Sampling of the Road Zone in 2009 produced anomalous mineralization over a strike length of 165 m, with a high value of 2.6 g/t Au.
 Mapping of this zone in September revealed that the controlling shear structure in the immediate area of the best surface mineralization strikes approximately 240° and dips 65° northwest.
-Drilling by Nahanni Mines Ltd in 1982 produced an intersection of 8.5 m @ 4.8 g/t Au.
-This target will be a high priority for drilling in January.
+Drilling on this target commenced in